tom-howard/acs6121/docs/course/robot/sim-resources.md

   <figcaption>The development arena for the Real-World Exploration Task.</figcaption>
 </figure>

+!!! warning
+    The location and orientation of obstacles **will be different** to those in this simulation!

 By default, the robot will spawn into the arena in the orientation shown in the figure above, however you can test out *different* starting orientations for the robot by supplying an additional command line argument to the `acs6121.launch.py` file:

 ``` { .bash .no-copy }